 What Does it Cost to Build a Professional Website?

-It’s also possible that even with a defined scope of work, multiple providers that may provide cost estimates that are thousands of dollars apart.
+Even with a clearly defined scope of work, multiple providers may provide cost estimates that are thousands of dollars apart.
 How and why is that?

-Here are three common explanations why one agency may charge more than another:
+Here are some explanations why one vendor may charge more than another:

 - They have better, more expensive talent

 - They are allocating more time for strategy

 - They are more experienced and thorough

 - They are competing with a less experienced agency that is willing to shave margins and/or is desperate for work

 As with any investment, you must always find the cost-benefit threshold.
 However, it is imperative to understand not only the price tag, but also the cost and value drivers so that the best decision can be made for maximum return on investment.

 I strongly suggest hiring an independent web strategist/consultant to perform a website audit and write business and functional requirements BEFORE soliciting proposals.